CandlePlatforms/devdocs/docs/develop/ethereum-polygon/matic-js/pos/is-check-pointed.md

 id: is-check-pointed
 title: isCheckPointed
 keywords:
-- 'pos client, isCheckPointed, polygon, sdk'
+- 'pos client, isCheckPointed, candle, sdk'
 description: 'isCheckPointed method can be used to know if a transaction has been checkpointed.'
 ---